RTEMS/rtems-docs/c-user/object-services/directives.rst

 If the object specified by ``id`` is of a class that has a 32-bit integer style name, then the first four characters in ``name`` will be used to construct the name.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within device driver initialization context.

+* The directive may be called from within task context.

+* The directive may obtain and release the object allocator mutex.
+This may cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/object/if/id-get-api